 3.Turkmenistan: National Melon Day

-This is a national holiday in Turkmenistan.
-The celebrations are dedicated to a local species of melon called Turkmebashi, which was named after the first president of the country and is regarded as a great fruit with excellent flavor, taste and size.
+This is a national holiday in Turkmenistan celebrated on the second Sunday in August.
+The celebrations are dedicated to a local species of melon called Turkmebashi, which was named after the first president of the country and is regarded as a great fruit with excellent flavor, taste, and size.
 The holiday was established in 1994 by President Niyazov.

 4. 7 & 8 September: Driving Side Switch Day